 In recent years, provincial electricity CDM activity has been implemented primarily through CDM frameworks established by directives from the Minister of Energy, with program activity overseen by the Independent Electricity System Operator (IESO).
 CDM activity under these frameworks has been funded through the Global Adjustment charge, paid for by all Ontario electricity customers, and not through distribution rates.
-As shown below in Table 1, the role of electricity distributors in these frameworks has varied.

-The 2021 CDMNWS Guidelines address a distributor's role and interaction with both the current provincial CDM framework (the 2021-2024 CDM Framework) and the wind-down of previous CDM frameworks.
+The NWS Guidelines address a distributor's role and interaction with both the current provincial CDM framework (the 2021-2024 CDM Framework) and the wind-down of previous CDM frameworks.6